 4. Stick to your assigned seat

 Always keep to your assigned seat, except when going to the bathroom.
-It may be tempting to sit closer to your family member and friends during your flight, but we recommend sticking to your assigned seat and avoid seat-hopping to adhere to the airline regulation.
+It may be tempting to sit closer to your family members and friends during your flight, but we recommend sticking to your assigned seat and avoiding seat-hopping to adhere to the airline regulations.
 You'll also be doing your loved ones a favour when you minimise contact during your flight!

 5. Don't worry about the air quality